CircGitHub/base-wpengine-vagrant/readme.md

 There are a few lines in the wp-config.php file that you may need to uncomment while people are accessing the site through a vagrant share url.
 This would be lines 18-20.
 This is necessary because Wordpress is stupid.

-##Permissions

-In case you ever start having permissions issues you can ssh into the virtual machine and issue the following command:

-    sudo ./permissions.sh

-This will make sure that the wp-content directory and all of its contents (including subdirectories and their contents) will be readable and writable by all users.
-This script must be run as root which is why the snippet above includes sudo.

 ##MySQL

 ###Access with GUI Client